-The stunning and bold get inspiration from all eras of contemporary fashion, we’re talking a hodge podge of animal print leotards in neon or multi-colored textured fabrics cut to tight singlets, flowing strapless polka-dot jumpsuits, floral silk maxis, swimsuits adorned with the paintings of Caravaggio or Klimt, homemade headpieces with flower, feathers, and ribbons.
+The stunning and bold get inspiration from all eras of contemporary fashion, we’re talking a hodgepodge of animal print leopards in neon or multi-colored textured fabrics cut to tight singlets, flowing strapless polka-dot jumpsuits, floral silk maxis, swimsuits adorned with the paintings of Caravaggio or Klimt, homemade headpieces with flower, feathers, and ribbons.

 It’s as though there’s an unspoken rule that anything remotely pretty and/or tangible can become materials for play, and the attendees are dutifully obliging.

 My point here is, there is no better demonstration of the elasticity of artistic license when it comes to your wardrobe than a music festival.
 You can wear literally whatever you like.

 As the wise old saying goes, you do you.
 Have a great festival!